Toymaking is about playing, you do not need toys to play but introducing a toy is a sure way of initiating play.

 The Ethiopian government has committed all schools to a pedagogical approach to teaching but has not been able to offer a practical program to implement it.

-This challenge has been embraced by Bonga College of Teaching in the Kaffa region of Southern Ethiopia, they hope to have all graduating teachers trained and equipped to introduce toymaking but at present they are relying on myself to do the teaching.
+This challenge has been acknowledged by Bonga College of Teaching in the Kaffa region of Southern Ethiopia, they approve the principal of all graduating teachers trained and equipped to introduce toymaking but at present it is not incorporated.

 The video though fun and informative does not cover the new direction but it's only a couple of minutes long and has great toy clips.